-#1 occasional (ifnone, please strike out this section) Key issue or problem encountered.
-Client does not get paid by employer.
+#1 occasional (if none, please strike out this section) Key issue or problem encountered.
 How is it identified?
-Client would advise.
 Is further investigation required to define the situation and/or problem?
 If so, describe.
-Further investigation is required.
-The incumbent will need to review our records to determine what was approved, what we paid the employer, what the contract covers and whether this occurred while on the program.
 Explain the analysis used to determine a solution(s) for the situation and/or problem.
-The incumbent would identify potential ways to handle the problem based on knowledge of the client and timing of the payroll issue.
-If we paid the employer to cover specific hours and the client didn't actually get paid, we might have a case of fraud; if after all information is gathered and the legal department of the college has been approached for advice, we might need to refer to Ministry of Labour for investigation.
-What sources are available to assist the incumbent finding solution(s)? (eg. past practice, established standards or guidelines.)
-Employment Consultant would initially try to resolve the problem.
-Incumbent would advise client of Ministry of Labour regulations.
-Manager would provide guidance as required. #2 occasional (if none, please strike out this section) Key issue or problem encountered.
-Incumbent meets with a client to monitor placement and client advises that employer is sexually harassing.
+What sources are available to assist the incumbent finding solution(s)? (eg. past practice, established standards or guidelines.) #2 occasional (if none, please strike out this section) Key issue or problem encountered.
 How is it identified?
-Usually by conversation with the client and brought forward by the client.
 Is further investigation required to define the situation and/or problem?
 If so, describe.
-Yes, detailed conversation with the client and as the situation progresses with the employer as well.
 Explain the analysis used to determine a solution(s) for the situation and/or problem.
-Incumbent will often be on own when this type of situation occurs.
-May deal with the situation then and there or may need to time to reflect on information dependent on what client wishes to do.
-Detailed notes must be taken as future dealings with this employer will be dependent on the outcome.
 What sources are available to assist the incumbent finding solution(s)? (eg. past practice, established standards or guidelines.)
-Again, if urgent, incumbent must use common sense, detailed probing and determine wants and needs of client as well as provide information about options.
-These types of situations are unique and not necessarily a one size fits all approach.
-Dependent on urgency of situation, may request advice from Leader, Manager, HOD, or Ministry of Labour.

-6. Planning/Coordinating
+4. Planning/Coordinating